 We know that the Venetian was Islamized from a Turkish inscription on the blazon of the arched door that mentions “Owner is Mustafa Agha, janissary of 42 Battalion.
 August 29, 1792”.
-This inscription is identical to other Venetian inscriptions, such as that of the villa De Mezzo in Sitia province, revealing the origin of the Venetian owner.
+This inscription is identical to other Venetian inscriptions, such as that of the villa De Mezzo in Etia in Sitia province, revealing the origin of the Venetian owner.

-According to another scenario, Husein Bey came to Crete from Constantinople in the seventeenth century and he was a senior officer of the Janissaries, with Greek origin and a Cryptochristian.
+According to another scenario, Husein Bey came to Crete from Constantinople in the seventeenth century and he was a senior officer of the janissaries, with Greek origin and a cryptochristian.
 Hussein Bey bought a girl as a slave, who eventually married him.
 One of his descendants was the Bey of Mylopotamos, named Hassan Mustafa Haji Oglou.
 Today the house still exists and is inhabited by the descendants of Bey.